PostHog/posthog.com/contents/blog/posthog-marketing.md

 This is our fault.
 We market PostHog to engineers, so it's not a surprise few use it for marketing as well.

 But here's another fact: all the things that make PostHog great for understanding your product also apply to your website.
-To show you how, we're sharing how our marketing uses PostHog.
-We hope you find it useful.
+To demonstrate, we're sharing how we use PostHog for marketing.

 > Andy Vandervell is Content Marketing Lead at PostHog.
-Yadda Yadda
+He edits and writes the blog and runs our newsletter, HogMail.
+Prior to PostHog, Andy was a journalist and audience guy for the likes of WIRED and Time Inc. UK.
+He's all about them words and those SEO keywords, too.

 ## The goals of our marketing team